wein.plus

 Ammonium

-The chemical compound ammonium is formed in an acid-base reaction from the gaseous base ammonia by the addition of a proton to the free electron pair.
-Ammonia is a strong pungent smelling, colourless, water-soluble poisonous gas that irritates to tears and has a suffocating effect.
-Biologically, ammonia has an important function as an intermediate product in the breakdown of amino acids (basic building blocks for animal and plant proteins).
-In larger quantities, it is converted into the non-toxic urea for excretion in the body or into uric acid in birds.
-Ammonia is formed in larger quantities during the decomposition of dead living organisms or excrement by fungi and bacteria.
+The chemical compound ammonium is formed in an acid-base reaction from the gaseous base ammonia.
+Ammonia is a strongly pungent smelling, colourless, water-soluble poisonous gas that causes tears and has a suffocating effect.
+Biologically, ammonia has an important function as an intermediate product in the synthesis and breakdown of amino acids (basic building blocks for animal and plant proteins).
+In larger quantities, it is converted into the non-toxic urea for excretion in the body or, in birds, into uric acid.
+Large quantities of ammonia are produced during the decomposition of dead organisms or excrement by fungi and bacteria.

 Voices of our members